Traveling on University Business

 Combined Business and Personal Travel

 Travelers must remove non-business related expenses before submitting a reimbursement request, when they combine personal and business travel.
 Reimbursement for airfare may not exceed the lowest available cost of a direct or uninterrupted route.
 If the traveler uses an indirect route or interrupts travel for personal convenience, any additional expenses incurred are the sole responsibility of the traveler and should be documented.
-Further information about lodging, meal rates, and mileage is available in the Appendix: Per Diem – Lodging, Meals & Incidentals.
+Further information with sample scenarios about lodging and meal rates is available in the Appendix: Per Diem – Lodging, Meals & Incidentals.
+Further information with sample scenarios about mileage reimbursement is available in Appendix: Mileage Reimbursement.

 Currency Exchange (International Travel)